Placement assessments and introductory courses

 Placement into introductory courses

-• Students may visit STARS to schedule an appointment with a Department of Mathematics academic advisor to discuss their placement situation.
+- Students may visit STARS to schedule an appointment with a mathematics advisor to discuss their placement situation.

 When to take the placement assessment

-The mathematics placement assessment must be taken prior to the beginning of the semester in which the student wants to take MAT 1070, MAT 1110, MAT 1120, MAT 1800, MAT 2010 or STA 2210.
-Consult the Math Placement and Quantitative Experience guide for the placement assessment schedule, registration instructions and other information.
+The mathematics placement assessment must be taken before the beginning of the semester in which the student wants to take MAT 1070, MAT 1110, MAT 1120, MAT 1800, MAT 2010 or STA 2210.
+Visit Testing, Evaluation & Research Services for placement assessment schedule, registration instructions and other information.

 FAQs